Disability services for children and teenagers: what the terms mean

 These are the people and organisations that offer therapies and supports.
 They might provide one therapy or several types, as well as other services and supports for your child and family, like respite services, social and recreational programs, or peer support programs.

 Services might be specialist disability services.
-This includes services that provide specialised support for people with specific disabilities like autism, cerebral palsy, hearing loss and vision impairment.
+This includes services that provide specialised support for people with specific conditions like autism, cerebral palsy, hearing loss and low vision and blindness.

 Services might also be mainstream services that all families can use, like child and family health services, kindergartens, community health centres, regional parenting services, child care services, playgroups and occasional care.